zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 ![](./Image_EcommerceManagement/image091.png)

-Click on **Reward Points** to manage the customer’s balance by filling the **change balance, change title, time when points expire** on box.
+Click on **Reward Points** to manage the customer’s balance by filling the **change balance, change title, time when points expire** in box.

 Also, update points subscription and expire transaction subscription can be configured in reward points.